Koopman-Assisted Reinforcement Learning: Evaluation

 \section{Evaluation}

 To evaluate our KARL algorithms, we implemented four benchmark environments widely used in the classical dynamics and control literature.
-In addition, we implemented classic control baselines to compare our algorithms to.
-For this purpose, we implemented the linear quadratic regulator and utilized the SAC implementation of CleanRL~\cite{huang2022cleanrl} which are both contained in the same codebase as our SKVI and SAKC algorithms.
-We will first detail the environments before going into the implementation of the classic control algorithm baselines and the design of the evaluation experiments.
+These environments are shown in Fig.~\ref{fig:evaluation}.
+In addition, we implemented a classic control baseline.
+For this purpose, we implemented the linear quadratic regulator and utilized the SAC implementation of CleanRL~\cite{huang2022cleanrl}.
+We will first detail the environments before going into the design of the evaluation experiments.